rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 The red5 pro distribution includes some basic plugins that give you a head start in integrating Red5 pro with your own system.
 Following plugins are provided out of the box for system integration:

-- [Simple Authentication Plugin](https://www.red5pro.com/docs/server/authplugin.html): A basic yet high flexible and extensible authentication plugin that can help you achieve almost any kind of authentication (credentials based or anonymous token based) for clients using your own application server or database server.
+- [Simple Authentication Plugin](https://www.red5pro.com/docs/server/authplugin.html): A basic yet high flexible and extensible authentication plugin that can help you achieve almost any kind of authentication (credentials based or anonymous token-based) for clients using your own application server or database server.

 The plugin supports standardized JWT based authentication/authorization mechanism for clients **out of the box**.
 You can then use the [plugin's documentation to implement your own authentication/authorization service & configure the plugin to use it for validating clients](https://www.red5pro.com/docs/server/red5proroundtripauthvalidator.html#red5-pro-round-trip-authentication-validator).